piogna/ng-token-auth/README.md

 You could also choose to display a modal, or you can ignore the event completely.
 What you do with the `auth:password-reset-confirm-success` event is entirely your choice.

 ###auth:password-reset-confirm-error
-Broadcast when users arrive from links contained in password reset emails, but the server fails to validate their password reset token.
+Broadcast when users arrive from links contained in password reset userNames, but the server fails to validate their password reset token.

 This event is broadcast by the [`$auth.validateUser`](#authvalidateuser) method.